TomHarrop/ird-5acc-paper/notes/outline.md

 - **Figure 6**: (?)
 - sounds good but how?

-### 8. AP2-EREBP genes are associated with yield / domestication.
+### 8. AP2-EREBP genes are associated with domestication.
 - **Figure 7**: clusters and correlation with phenotypes (or PCA?)
 (Tom)
 - **Figure 7b / Table 3**.
 DE genes for interaction between stage and species (African and Asian) (Tom). (enriched for AP2s).
 - AP2s in cluster 4 & 5, generally they behave opposite in indica, some of them also in PC5